 - Many policies are quite lengthy.
 Please check the page count before deciding whether to print.

-A. Any employee of the University, including administrators, faculty, staff, temporary, and student employees;
+- Any employee of the university, including administrators, academic appointees, staff, temporary, and student employees;

 Reason for Policy